 Who can be an Ambassador?

-Adults, any age or walk of life, who wants to help inform and inspire family, friends, colleagues, fellow congregants and everyone in their community to make a health care plan.
+Adults, any age or walk of life, can help inform and inspire their family, friends, colleagues, fellow congregants and everyone in their community to make a health care plan.
+Ambassadors help adults make a plan within their own language, culture and ability.
 For example, Ambassadors can be:

 - Bi-lingual adults to offer the translated documents & videos